MarkStringerComedy/MarkStringerComedy.github.io/index.md

 ### Joke No. 7 - Wrong routine

 Hello.
 How are you doing?
 Look at this!
 You're here!
 I'm here!
 Let's push the tea and bourbons to one side and get fucking.
 Ah sorry.
-Wrong meeting.
+Wrong opening speech.

 ### Joke No. 6 - World Peace